EdenGottlieb/eslint-plugin-basad/README.md

 # Basic Configuration

-Add the `plugins` property to your `.eslintrc` and specify eslint-plugin-basad as a plugin.
+Add the `plugins` property to your `.eslintrc` file and specify eslint-plugin-basad as a plugin.

 ```json
 {